 From 2018, an EU GSP preferential tariff was available for consignments valued at over EUR6,000, provided it was accompanied by a statement of origin by the registered exporter.

-The REX system is designed to make it easier for exporters to provide a certificate of origin for their products.
+The Registered Exporter system (REX) is designed to make it easier for exporters to provide a certificate of origin for their products.
 No longer do they need to liaise with the competent authorities for this; they can self-certify instead.
 This change has reduced the time and cost of shipping to the EU market.

 Exporters can register under this system and issue their own certificates of origin.
 Here are the highlights:

-After which you can find your registration number as part of the registration process, a 20-digit REX number is assigned to each applicant, which begins with INREX and includes the exporter’s IE code, the alphabetical code of the Local Administrator, and numeric code for the Local User.
+After which you can find your Registered Exporter System (REX) registration number as part of the registration process, a 20-digit REX number is assigned to each applicant, which begins with INREX and includes the exporter’s IE code, the alphabetical code of the Local Administrator, and numeric code for the Local User.